 Don’t let this curry intimidate you.
-It has a several ingredients but is incredibly easy to make.
-You only need one pan and then you just have to add the ingredients at the right time (follow the directions below).
-When you cut the onions, leave them a little choppy, so you can taste them alongside the egg.
+It has several ingredients but is incredibly easy to make.
+You only need one pan, and then you have to add the ingredients at the right time (follow the directions below).
+When you cut the onions, leave them a little choppy so that you can taste them alongside the egg.
 It makes for a nice texture.

 I could eat this all week… but we devoured it all last night.
-Looks like I’ll be making more again soon.
+It looks like I’ll be making more again soon.

 - 2 tablespoons coconut oil